d0leh/OpenData/README.md

 # Overview
-Contains a collection of scripts that run GenXSecAnalyzer and store the result in json files.
+A collection of scripts that run GenXSecAnalyzer and store the result in json files.

 Use different scripts to process samples from different years.